 To get around the information that’s available for free a lot of financial planners like to overwhelm you with a lot of data, graphs, charts and fancy terms to make the financial process sound as complicated as possible.
 After all, the more sophisticated they sound, the less confident you become and the more willing you are to let them handle your money.

-4) You Can Retire With Twice As Much, While Saving Less – Doing This One Thing
+4) You Can Retire With Twice As Much While Saving Less, By Doing This One Thing

 During my time working for a large brokerage firm, I quickly learned how easy it was for individual investors to saves tens, even hundreds of thousands of dollars over their lifetime by using index funds and/or managing their own retirement account.

 The problem is, the financial planning industry doesn’t want you to know this.
 They make fortunes charging you high fees for actively managing investment funds in addition to the additional fees they charge you for managing your retirement account.